MateuszMikielewicz/rose-srv6-control-plane-on-kathara-docker/README.md

 It also ads the feature of setting a SRv6 path as an P4 table insert to the BMv2 device via the P4Runtime.
 It is added as a part of the **control_plane/node-manager** package.
-The solution is now heavily dependent on the P4 code from [ngsdn-tutorial](https://github.com/MateuszMikielewicz/SRv6_Kathara/tree/adding_rose_srv6_sdn_controller).
-If you want to create your own P4 code, please use the same [table](https://github.com/opennetworkinglab/ngsdn-tutorial/blob/advanced/solution/p4src/main.p4#L551) name and structure for setting SRv6 path.

 To start the node manager with the BMv2 device configuration run the following command: